pypeit/PypeIt/doc/cookbook.rst

 run these steps, but non-experts should adhere to the following approach.

+A few points to note before getting started:

+  - If your spectrograph is an echelle, every place you read *slit* think *order*
+  - We also tend to use spectrograph and instrument interchangeably
+  - And `setup` and `configuration` too.
+  - Spectrograph specific advice is provided in their own doc page
+  - Invariably something will be out of date.
+When you see an egregious example, holler on GitHub

 Grab a buff computer
 ====================

-We recommend one with at least 32Gb of RAM and this might not be enough for many-detector instruments (e.g. DEIMOS).
+We recommend one with at least 32Gb of RAM and this might not be enough for many-detector instruments (e.g. :doc:`deimos`).

 Multi-processors are good too, although only a portion of the code runs in parallel.